ejurga/mob-rgi-nf/README.md

 ## Overview

-The nextflow script `download_databases.nf` is used to download the databases used by RGI and MOB-suite (if needed)./
+The nextflow script `download_databases.nf` is used to download the databases used by RGI and MOB-suite (if needed).

 The nextflow script `pipeline.nf` runs both tools on a provided set of sequences.
 Both RGI and MOB-suite output their results in the form of tabular